 Conversely, once the Miranda warning has been issued, anything a suspect says afterward will be admissible in court.
 If you were arrested and taken into custody without being notified of your Miranda rights, it’s important to mention this to your criminal defense lawyer.

 Q: If I’ve been charged with a crime, how soon should I contact an attorney?

-A: It’s in your best interests to contact a lawyer as soon as possible after your arrest.
+A: It’s in your best interest to contact a lawyer as soon as possible after your arrest.
 Depending on the charges, an attorney may be able to secure your release from jail or argue for a reduced bond.

 While there’s no hard deadline for hiring an attorney, the earlier in the process you have a lawyer on your side the better.
 Retaining an attorney before your arraignment will allow time for your lawyer to investigate your case and build a thorough defense on your behalf.